 - Demonstrate effective and inclusive written and oral communication skills

-Students will meet during two weekends in each seven week course, usually the second and sixth weeks of each course.
-Each summer the cohort will meet to engage in course work and dissertation development.
-Participants will display proficiency in meeting the program outcomes through the development of a capstone project, the completion of the dissertation and the creation of an action plan for future growth.
+Cohorts meet during two weekends in each seven week course, usually the second and sixth weeks of each course.
+Each summer, the cohort meets to engage in coursework and dissertation development.
+You will demonstrate proficiency in meeting the program outcomes through the development of a capstone project, the completion of the dissertation, and the creation of an action plan for future growth.